 Giving up driving can be very upsetting.
 It can cause frustration, a sense of loss, and a loss of independence.
-Driving Mobility Centres provide 'driver retirement support' for people who have stopped driving, helping them manage this difficult time and giving advice on other transport options.
-Please see Sources of support on p13 for details of our information on driving and dementia.
+Driving Mobility Centres provide 'driver retirement support' for people who have stopped driving, helping them manage this difficult time and giving advice on other transport options and mobility aids like mobility scooters.

+See Sources of support on p9 for our information on driving and dementia.